Quickstart

 .debfor Debian, Ubuntu, and derivatives:sudo dpkg -i tegata-gui-linux-amd64.deb.rpmfor Fedora, RHEL, and derivatives:sudo rpm -i tegata-gui-linux-amd64.rpm

-If you prefer to build the CLI from the source code, clone the repository and build for your platform.
+If you prefer to build from source, clone the repository first:

 git clone https://github.com/josh-wong/tegata.git